SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.75_dc3d3ce.md

 |
 |**`sap.ui.integration.widgets.Card`**

+We have enhanced the capabilities of the Adaptive Card \(Experimental\).

 -   You can now load the Adaptive Card manifest/descriptor from а URL.

 -   The Adaptive Card supports templating, which enables the separation of data from the layout.